 Even after a publishing embargo (usually a time of 6 months to a year when publishers retain exclusive publishing rights) expires, the access to the mostly-publicly funded scientific research remains limited, with users only permitted to read those articles (if they are properly submitted to institutional repositories).
 In the end, the public is left with restricted access to the publicly-funded scholarly record, and progress in the scientific enterprise doesn’t reach its maximum potential.

 There are several critiques of the existing academic publishing system.
 SPARC has a summary of the key points on its Open Access page, some highlights of which are pasted below:

 - Governments provide most of the funding for research—hundreds of billions of dollars annually—and public institutions employ a large portion of all researchers.

 - Researchers publish their findings without the expectation of compensation.
 Unlike other authors, they hand their work over to publishers without payment, in the interest of advancing human knowledge.

 - Through the process of peer review, researchers review each other’s work for free.

 - Once published, those that contributed to the research (from taxpayers to the institutions that supported the research itself) have to pay again to access the findings.
 Though research is produced as a public good, it isn’t available to the public who paid for it.

 © 2007-2017 SPARC, CC BY

 As ever-increasing journal prices outpace library budgets, academic libraries are forced to make difficult decisions — often having to cancel subscriptions or shift money away from other budget items.
-According to the Association of Research Libraries (ARL), the average cost of a serial subscription for ARL member libraries increased by 315% from 1989 to 2003.
-Since 2003, average journal prices increased more slowly but still continue to rise about 9% per year.
+The Association of Research Libraries member institutions (some of the most well-funded institutions in North America) report spending about $1 billion per year purchasing subscriptions to journals.
+Since 2003, average journal prices have been rising about 9% per year.